Oryza glaberrima: African cultivars

 The cultivars the Africa Rice Center calls TOG 12303 and TOG 9300 have low shattering, and thus yields comparable with low-shattering Asian rice varieties.

 Scientists from the Africa Rice Center managed to cross-breed African rice with Asian rice varieties to produce a group of interspecific cultivars called New Rice for Africa (NERICA).

 American cultivars

-Carolina Gold is an heirloom cultivar grown in the early United States, sometimes known as golden-seed rice for the colour of its grains.
+Carolina Gold is an heirloom cultivar grown in the early U.S., sometimes known as golden-seed rice for the colour of its grains.